mrdandelion6/Learn-JavaScript-/README.md

 ## Interactive Site
 Explore a simple interactive site I built using basic JavaScript!
 Check it out [here](https://mrdandelion6.github.io/Learn-JavaScript/).
 The code for this project can be found in the `increase-decrease` branch of this repository.

 Feel free to clone the repository and experiment with the code.
+You could also follow along by using [Node](https://nodejs.org/en) in terminal, for quick and lightweight experimentation (I did this a lot)!
 If you have any suggestions or find areas for improvement, don't hesitate to open an issue or pull request.

 Happy coding.